chadblack/2022ELA/calendar.md

 emergence of these civilizations along with their religious and social practices.

-**Textbook Reading:**

 **Tuesday: Mexica**

-* Burkhardt, Louise M. “Mexica Women on the Home Front: Housework and Religion in Aztec Mexico” in Schroeder, Susan et al. Indian Women of Early Mexico, (Norman: University of Oklahoma Press, 1997), pp. 25-54.
+* Townsend, *Fifth Sun*, pp. 33-58

 **Thursday: Inka**

-* Mary Strong, Art, Nature, and Religion in the Central Andes (Austin: Univ. of Texas Press, 2012): pp. 17-58.
+* Mary Strong, *Art, Nature, and Religion in the Central Andes* (Austin: Univ. of Texas Press, 2012): pp. 17-58.

 **DUE: WEEKLY REPORT**